espressif/esp-idf/docs/en/get-started/eclipse-setup.rst

 Navigate to "C/C++ General" -> "Indexer" property page:

 * Uncheck "Allow heuristic resolution of includes".
-When this option is enabled, Eclipse can make some mistakes when eclipse try to find project headers.
+When this option is enabled Eclipse sometimes fails to find correct header directories.

 .. _eclipse-build-project: